Starting a low-fat eating plan? 6 steps for success

 |Beverages||Choose water, sparkling water, coffee, or tea to limit extra calories.|

 Though you are limiting fat, make sure you include some healthy fat sources, especially from whole foods such as nuts, seeds, avocados, and fish.
-A small amount of fat can go a long way to add flavor to food and help with the absorption of the fat-soluble vitamins A, D, E & K.
+A small amount of fat can go a long way to add flavor to food and help with the absorption of the fat-soluble vitamins A, D, E and K.

 You also need some fat to provide two essential fatty acids: linoleic and alpha-linolenic.
 Rich linoleic acid sources include vegetable oils (especially soybean oil), nuts, seeds, meats, and eggs.
 Robust alpha-linolenic acid sources include flaxseed oil and flaxseeds, chia seeds, canola oil, walnuts, and soybean oil.